Wood vs Composite Windows

 Energy Efficiency

-In terms of energy efficiency, composite windows and wood clad windows are probably equal, but certainly nowhere near the top in relationship to other options such as fiberglass and vinyl.
+In terms of energy efficiency, wood vs composite windows are probably equal, but certainly nowhere near the top in relationship to other options such as fiberglass and vinyl.
 A well-made vinyl or fiberglass window will be significantly more energy efficient than either a composite or a wood interior option.

 Top Of Page ˆ